Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Freight limit*
 Enter a freight limit by the supplier, if necessary.

-  > [Info] This field is only displayed when a supplier (account number range 70000-99999) is selected and, therefore, only relevant for suppliers.
+  > [Info] This field is only relevant for suppliers and, therefore, it is only displayed when a supplier (account number range 70000-99999) has been created.

+- [SAVE]
+  Click this button to save any changes made.

+- [NEW/RESET]
+Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
+The *Create customer/supplier* tab is displayed.

+- [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
+Click this button to delete the selected customer/supplier.

+- [SAVE]
+Click this button to save all changes made in the selected customer/supplier.

 ### Additional fields